On this page...

 Costs other than bench fees involved in conducting research at Lizard Island are listed below.
 All amounts are in Australian dollars and include GST.

-The round trip fare between Cairns and Lizard Island is currently $770 plus a credit card fee for flights chartered by Lizard Island Resort.
+The round trip fare between Cairns and Lizard Island is currently $780 ($390 one way) plus a credit card fee for flights chartered by Lizard Island Resort.
 This is the only regular service to/from the island. (see Early stage trip planning/ Travelling to Lizard Island for how to book).

-Food is purchased in Cairns and the cost is the supermarket bill plus a small cartage fee for delivery to the barge depot.
+Food is purchased through Coles Online and comes from Cairns.
+The cost is the supermarket bill plus $30 for delivery to the barge depot.
 Most people spend between $15 and $20 per person per day excluding alcoholic drinks (see Ordering Food).

 Extra boat usage